Ziryab: Fashion and hygiene

 Ziryab started a vogue by changing clothes according to the weather and season.
 He suggested different clothing for mornings, afternoons and evenings.
 Henri Terrasse, a French historian of North Africa, commented that legend attributes winter and summer clothing styles and "the luxurious dress of the Orient" found in Morocco today to Ziryab, but argues that "Without a doubt, a lone man could not achieve this transformation.
-It is rather a development which shook the Muslim world in general ..."
+It is rather a development which shook the Muslim world in general..."

-He created a new type of deodorant to get rid of bad odors and also promoted morning and evening baths and emphasized the maintenance of personal hygiene.
+He created a deodorant to get rid of bad odors, promoted morning and evening baths, and emphasized the maintenance of personal hygiene.
 Ziryab is thought to have invented an early toothpaste, which he popularized throughout Islamic Iberia.
-The exact ingredients of this toothpaste are not currently known, but it was reported to have been both "functional and pleasant to taste".
+The exact ingredients of this toothpaste are unknown, but it was reported to have been both "functional and pleasant to taste".

-According to Al-Maqqari before the arrival of Ziryab, all the people of al-Andalus, in the Cordoban court, wore their long hair parted in the middle and hung down loose down to the shoulders, men and women; Ziryab had his hair cut with bangs down to his eyebrows and straight across his forehead, "new short hairstyles leaving the neck, ears and eyebrows free,".
-He popularized shaving among men and set new haircut trends.
+According to Al-Maqqari, before the arrival of Ziryab, men and women of al-Andalus in the Cordoban court wore their long hair parted in the middle and hung down loose down to the shoulders.
+Ziryab had his hair cut with bangs down to his eyebrows and straight across his forehead, "new short hairstyles leaving the neck, ears and eyebrows free,".
+He popularized shaving the face among men and set new haircut trends.
 Royalty used to wash their hair with rose water, but Ziryab introduced the use of salt and fragrant oils to improve the hair's condition.
 He is alleged by some to have opened beauty parlors for women of the Cordoban elite.
 However, this is not supported by the early sources.

-Ziryab was a "major trendsetter of his time" creating trends in fashion, hairstyles, and hygiene.
-His students took these trends with them throughout Europe and North Africa.

 Cuisine

-He was an arbiter of culinary fashion and taste, who also "revolutionized the local cuisine" by introducing new fruit and vegetables such as asparagus, and by introducing the three-course meal served on leathern tablecloths, insisting that meals should be served in three separate courses consisting of soup, the main course, and dessert.
+Ziryab "revolutionized the local cuisine" by introducing new fruits and vegetables such as asparagus.
+He insisted that meals should be served on leathern tablecloths in three separate courses consisting of soup, the main course, and dessert.
+Prior to his time, food was served plainly on platters on bare tables, as was the case with the Romans.

 He also introduced the use of crystal as a container for drinks, which was more effective than metal.
 This claim is supported by accounts of him cutting large crystal goblets.
-Prior to his time, food was served plainly on platters on bare tables, as was the case with the Romans.
 He is also said to have popularized wine drinking.

-Legacy

-Ziryab revolutionized the court at Córdoba and made it the stylistic capital of its time.
-Whether introducing new clothes, styles, foods, hygiene products, or music, Ziryab changed Andalusian culture forever.
-The musical contributions of Ziryab alone are staggering, laying the early groundwork for classic Spanish music.
-Ziryab transcended music and style and became a revolutionary cultural figure in 8th and 9th century Iberia.

-Ziryab's students took the trends and inventions he started to North Africa and Europe.